Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 Harry and Meghan met in 2016 and married in 2018.
 They stepped down as senior royals in January 2020.

-Angry about media intrusion, they were frustrated that Buckingham Palace stopped them developing their "SussexRoyal" brand.
+Angry about media intrusion, they were frustrated that Buckingham Palace prevented them developing their "SussexRoyal" brand.

 Harry remains a prince and is fifth in line to the throne.